iprotoni/ant-design-react-admin/README.md

 Let’s create great products together!
 We encourage and welcome collaboration and any type of contribution. 👉 Learn the [contributing docs](CONTRIBUTING.md) on how to contribute the right way.

 ### Want to get popular?
-If you use **Lightence** in your app development, please, let us know, and we’ll showcase your work to provide more awareness to your product.
+If you use **Medicine** in your app development, please, let us know, and we’ll showcase your work to provide more awareness to your product.

 ### Components by request
 As our admin system with a medical dashboard is fully customizable, we understand that you might need more components than it currently has.
-In case you didn't find a needed component inside Lightence, [contact us](mailto:medical.admin@altence.com) to order it.
+In case you didn't find a needed component inside Medicine, [contact us](mailto:medical.admin@altence.com) to order it.

 ### How you can give a shout-out to us

-- 🏗️ Make your disruptive products with Lightence
+- 🏗️ Make your disruptive products with Medicine
 - ⭐ Star our GitHub repo
 - 🐞 Create requests, submit bugs, suggest new features
-- ☄️ Spread the word and share links about **Lightence** on social media
+- ☄️ Spread the word and share links about **Medicine** on social media
 - 🔥 Follow us on [Twitter](https://twitter.com/altence_team) and [LinkedIn](https://linkedin.com/company/altence)

 ### Need developers’ help?